Ationet/ationetdocs/ATIONet Network User Manual.md

 ![Company Contracts](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Fleets/Company%20Contracts.PNG)

-To make queries easier there filter option on the top.
+To make queries easier, there is a filter panel on the top.
 You can filter by code, company, mode (credit or debit), description, etc.

 To create a company contract, click the **New** button.